M4GNV5/PointerScript/README.md

 ###Performance
 Generally PointerScript runs faster than many other scripting languages due to the absence of a Garbage Collector and the usage of native libraries.
-You can create call graphs for the code examples in this repo using:
+You can create call graphs for the code examples in this repository using:
 ```bash
 sudo apt-get install valgrind graphviz python3
 curl -O ../gprof2dot.py https://raw.githubusercontent.com/jrfonseca/gprof2dot/master/gprof2dot.py